jasonmar/BigQueryHiveORCLoader/README.md

-# BigQuery Hive Loader
+# BigQuery Hive External Table Loader

-This utility copies data from ORC files into BigQuery tables from a BigQuery Permanent External Table using Federated Formats.
+The BigQuery Hive External Table Loader is a command-line utility that launches a Spark Job to load data from ORC or Parquet Hive External Tables into BigQuery.
-It queries Hive to retrieve partition information and generates SQL to set partition values not stored in the ORC file.
+The utility queries Hive Metastore to retrieve partition information and generates SQL to set partition values not stored in the ORC file.
+It manages creation of intermediate BigQuery Federated Formats External Tables and submits a query to select from the external table into a native BigQuery table.

-## Problems Solved by BigQuery Hive Loader
+## Problems Solved by BigQuery Hive External Table Loader

 ### ORC Positional Column Name